Etyre/Engineered-Efficacy-/State and energy modulation.md

 The ideal is that I’ll nap, and fall asleep, in this block.
 But that’s not *necessary*.
 I might just lie down with my eyes closed for 20 minutes or so.

+See my napping protocol.

 Typically, I’ll eat my meal for the day in this block, and then lay down to nap immediately afterwards, while my body is transitioning into parasympathetic activation.
 (And depending on what I just ate, my blood sugar spikes, crashing my subjective energy).

 ####Up time / go blocks

 For each work block I'll set a timer (usually between 2 to 4 hours) of alert, energized "taut" time.
 For the length of the timer, I don't let my intentionality go lax.
 I'm maintaining an "executing intensions" mindset, I might switch what I'm doing in this block, but whatever I'm doing, I deliberately choose to switch my intention.

-In support of that, I track my time with toggl, and also frequently explicate my second-to-second thought process in a metacognition log
+In support of that, I track my time with toggl, and also frequently explicate my second-to-second thought process in a metacognition log.
+In particular, whenever I finish a task, or decide to take a break, I'll flip to my metcognition log to take stock and then deliberately decide what to do next.

 Generally, I’ll do tasks / meetings / work that is accelerated by a high APM in the morning block, and then do deep work (writing, programming, studying), in the evening block.
 But those are general trends, and I could schedule any kind of work that I need to for each block.